Ak5cel/heartify-cli/README.md

 ### Authorization

 Run the following command from any directory, all data is stored locally where heartify is installed.
-Then follow the instrcuctions to authorise access to your Spotify library.
+Then follow the instructions to authorise access to your Spotify library.

 ```sh
   heartify init